PHP Development Quickstart

 - access the command palette(⇧ ⌘ P)

 Next, we have a choice of IntelliSense extensions:

-I use PHP Intelephense but both extensions are more or less solving similar workflow actions so either will work.
-I recommend researching more and choosing according to your use case.
+I use PHP Intelephense but both extensions are great abd more or less offer similar workflow actions so either will work.
+I recommend researching more on your own and choosing according to your preference.

 Install and Run XAMPP

 Next, download and install XAMPP, which is available on Windows, Linux and Mac OS X. Once you open the XAMPP application, click start.
 Next, head over to the

 MySQL.
 Next, head over to the

 Network tab and enable port

 localhost:8080 which will reroute you to